-If you're a fan of Chip and Joanna Gaines -- and, to be fair, who isn't -- what isn't apparent on the television version of their Texas-size success story is how hard they worked and how much they worried.
+If you're a fan of Chip and Joanna Gaines -- let's be real, who isn't -- you're familiar with their Texas-size success story, but what isn't apparent on the television version is just how hard they work and how much they worried.

 The truth is that house flipping is risky business.